tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/rtu-behaviour.md

 not trusted; the verdict comes from the record beside it.

 An RTU reports continuously and steadily, with the odd genuine glitch from ageing hardware, so a one-off oddity sits within the hum and only a fault that recurs on the same cue rises clear.
-The disagreement, two origins:

-    THE RTU'S REPORT AND THE PLANT DISAGREE ───────────────────────────────────────
-                     GENUINE CHANGE           │  FALSE REPORT
-    co-located relay  agrees (same CTs/VTs)   │  reads 1000A while the RTU says 0A
-    field check      confirms the state       │  contradicts it historian        follows the change       │  no help, it inherits the RTU's series

 *Last updated: 13 July 2026*